mysmarthub/smartcleaner/README.md

 `smartcleaner`

->To erase / delete some files, you need to run as an administrator.
+>To erase/delete some files, you need to run as an administrator.

 `sudo pip install smartcleaner`